Skip to Main Content

 Richland Library, Richland County, South Carolina <https://www.richlandlibrary.com/blog/2018-11-13/multicultural-fiction-adults>

 Aside from autobiographies and memoirs, the titles included in this guide are primarily works of literary fiction.
 The emphases in these works is on style and depth and character development.
-Generally, plot takes a back seat to these elements.
+Generally, the plot takes a back seat to these elements.

 Stereotyping Within a Culture